eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   No communication will be performed using data-sharing delivery functionality.
 * |DATASHARING_ON-api|:
   The data-sharing delivery is manually enabled.
-  An error will occur if the data type of the current topic is not compatible with data-sharing delivery.
+  An error will occur if the current topic is not :ref:`compatible<datasharing-delivery-constraints>` with data-sharing delivery.
   Communication with remote entities that share at least one data-sharing domain ID will be done using data-sharing delivery functionality.
 * |DATASHARING_AUTO-api|:
-  data-sharing delivery will be activated if the data type of the current topic is compatible with data-sharing, and deactivated if not.
+  data-sharing delivery will be activated if the current topic is :ref:`compatible<datasharing-delivery-constraints>` with data-sharing, and deactivated if not.